alexbirkett/ten20homepage/_posts/legal/privacy-policy.md

 #Disclosure to Outside Parties

-Birkett Enterprise Ltd does not sell, trade, or rent your personal information to others.
-Birkett Enterprise Ltd may provide aggregate statistics about our customers, sales, traffic patterns, and related site information to reputable third-parties, but these statistics will include no personally identifying information.
-Birkett Enterprise Ltd may release account information to (a) comply with law, (b) enforce or apply the terms of any of our user agreements or (c) protect the rights, property or safety of Birkett Enterprise Ltd, our users, or others.
+ten20 tracking limited does not sell, trade, or rent your personal information to others.  ten20 tracking limited may provide aggregate statistics about our customers, sales, traffic patterns, and related site information to reputable third-parties, but these statistics will include no personally identifying information.  ten20 tracking limited may release account information to (a) comply with law, (b) enforce or apply the terms of any of our user agreements or (c) protect the rights, property or safety of ten20 tracking limited, our users, or others.

 #Location of data